What is BAD?

 As a Chicanx individual who grew up in the lower income bracket, Valerie understands the importance of intersectionality and the varied levels of opportunity and privilege—and lack thereof—that directly impacts many of us.
 While she has been active in theatre and dance from a young age with public school plays and summertime community center programs, she didn’t start formal dance training until she was a sophomore in high school—which put her way behind the kids that had been in ballet since they were 4.
 She hungrily played catch up, and has been growing and evolving ever since.
 It is deeply relatable for a human to be curious about experiencing what life could be like on the other side of the street.
 It is also incredibly validating to see one’s own reflection and experiences—and the OPTION of potential realities—depicted in the arts.
 She's observed how perpetuated, stale casting practices continue to affect the self-esteem, perceived maximum limitations in achievement, and ideas of what theatre is supposed to be for today’s performers...and it is disappointing.
 Changes will be made.
 She stands with the incredible creatives that make up BAD Musical Theatre.
 Together we are determined to bring theatrical experiences with genuine opportunities and representation to the San Francisco Bay Area.

 Cordelia Larsen (they/them) is a nonbinary Asian American actor from San Jose, California who has dedicated their life to fighting for social change in theatre and beyond.
-She manages social media and is the Director of Equity, Diversity. and Inclusion for BAD.
+Cordelia is the Director of Equity, Diversity, and Inclusion for BAD.
 From a young age, Cordelia has been intensely interested in challenging the status quo, especially norms involving the oppression and/or exclusion of others.
 Growing up, their life quite literally revolved around theatre, having two parents and a step-parent who all worked professionally as stage technicians and theatrical designers in the greater South Bay.
 This instilled a deep love for the performing arts and the beautifully diverse community built around it.
 Even as a child, however, Cordelia noticed a striking amount of inequality both on and offstage, from the lack of diversity in shows, to the difference in how their parents were treated in their professions as a white man and Asian American woman.
-The lack of support for marginalized communities was amplified even more so in college, when they moved to New York City to study at The Institute for American Musical Theatre in 2016.
+The lack of support for marginalized communities was amplified even more so in college, when they moved to New York City to study at the Institute for American Musical Theatre in 2016.
 Time and time again, they were met with unjust and even cruel discriminatory actions in casting rooms, classes, and performance spaces throughout their time as a student.
 It was clear that even at the Broadway level, racism, transphobia, and ableism were tangibly and openly barring thousands from their dreams.

 After moving back to California in 2019, Cordelia rejoined the Bay Area theatre community they were raised in and loved with a new drive to challenge the normalized, underlying bigotries of this industry.
 In 2020, they helped create a new EDI team at South Bay Musical Theatre, and began openly speaking out against prejudiced behaviors and outdated practices of many South Bay performance companies.
 Through using their voice to connect and uplift other marginalized and underrepresented communities, Cordelia connected with Chloë Angst and wanted to help build her mission to create an inviting space for anyone that has felt “othered” in the Bay Area musical theater community to come explore their artistry and create without fear or rejection or bigotry.